gabrielmfern/shot/README.md

 sudo zig build install --prefix /usr/local --release=fast
 ```

-If you try to use `shot_tui` directly, it won't change your cwd to the directory you select.
+If you try to use `shot-tui` directly, it won't change your cwd to the directory you select.

 ### 3. Configure your shell